Mayowa2020/My-Portfolio-Website/README.md

 ## Credits

-Designed and coded by **Adebukunola Oyetimehin** — inspired by best practices in web development.
+Site content and layout based on Adebukunola Oyetimehin's CV and professional background.

+If you need more sections or want additional design features, feel free to update these files!

 **Questions or issues?**
-Open an issue in the repo, or use the contact form on your site!
+Open an issue in the repo, or use the contact form on my site!